ashuk203/gen-cs-wiki-articles/Research-report.md

 # Introduction

 In this work, we tackle the task of outline generation for articles using a modified version of the Retrieval Augmented Generation framework [[1]](#1).
-Specifically, given some knowledge base of existing Wikipedia documents and a text input of the form
+We formulate our task as follows: given some knowledge base of existing Wikipedia documents, and a text input of the form

 `<topic>: <description about topic>`

-We aim to generate a list of possible subheadings for an article about this topic (e.g. ['Applications', 'History', 'Types']).
+we generate a list of possible subheadings (e.g. "Applications, History, Types") as the output for an article about this topic.

 # Related work

 Liu et al. [[4]](#4) try to directly generate entire wikipedia articles by framing the task as a sequence-to-sequence multi-document summarization task.
 Wikipedia articles are use as training data.
 The input documents for each article is the text of all the referenced works, and the target sequence is the article itself.
 This work uses an efficient variant of a transformer paired with some coarse selection techniques to account for the large size of the input and output text.

-Sauper et al. [[5]](#5) generate structured articles by generating a universal template for articles within a certain topic (e.g. "diseases") and jointly try to populate content for each subheading in the template using a perceptron algorithm & ILP formation.
+Sauper et al. [[5]](#5) generate structured articles by generating a universal template (i.e. list of common subheadings) for articles within a certain topic (e.g. "diseases") and jointly try to populate content for each subheading in the template using a perceptron algorithm & ILP formation.

 Zhang et al. [[6]](#6) propose the task of outline generation, which tries to generate an outline summary for any long document.
-The authors use a Markov dependency mechanism to first predict section boundries and then a corresponding heading for each section.
+The authors use a Markov dependency mechanism to first predict section boundries and then a corresponding heading for each section from the input article.

 Yao et al. [[7]](#7) develop a story-generation model with improved coherence using a <i>plan-and-write</i> hierarchical generation framework: the model first generates a storyline and then writes a more detailed story using that storyline.

 Banerjee et al. [[8]](#8) attempt to automatically generate Wikipedia articles by using vector representation of entities within articles to identify similar articles.
-Using these similar article, scraped web content is organized into sections using ILP-based abstractive summarization.
+Using these similar articles, the model scrapes and organizes web content into sections using ILP-based abstractive summarization.

 Drissi et al. [[9]](#9) attempt to improve the coherence of large outputs from nerual-based text generation models by first generating an outline to keep the model focused.
-The models start my generating topic sentences for the article, and then expand each setence to a full paragraph.
-The generators are based on a convolutional sequence-to-sequence model.
+The models start by generating topic sentences for the article, and then they expand each sentence to a full paragraph.
+The generators are based off of a convolutional sequence-to-sequence model.

 Zhu et al. [[10]](#10) tackle generating the abstract of a Wikipedia article using a topic-aware multi-document summarization approach.
-Each input document for an article is divided into different topic, and this distribution is used conditionally to generate a wikipedia abstract for that article.
+Each input document for an article is divided into different topic, and this distribution is used conditionally to generate a Wikipedia abstract for that article.

-Hua et al. [[11]](#11) enhance the coherence of Transformer-based text generators using content plans and iterative refinement: keyphrases are assigned to sentence-level positions following a sequence-to-sequence task formulation, then this plan is iteratively refined using BART.
+Hua et al. [[11]](#11) enhance the coherence of Transformer-based text generators using content plans and iterative refinement: the content plan consists ofkeyphrases assigned to sentence-level positions through a sequence-to-sequence task learner, and then this content plan is iteratively refined (i.e. expanded) using BART.

 # Architecture

 ## Baseline

-As a baseline for this task, we train a T5 model to learn the sequence-to-sequence task of directly mapping from the text input to the section headings.
+As a baseline for this task, we finetune a T5 model to learn the task of generating subheadings for an article directly as a sequence-to-sequence task: given the text input of an article's title and short intro description about the article, directly generate section headings.

+This baseline formulation is a fairly direct NLP solution to the task of outline formulation we introduced earlier in this paper.

 ## Proposed Architecture